The Perfect Ideal Of A Male Swimmer

 Friendly and fit, intelligent and innovative, personable and professional.

-From teenagers to great grandfathers, open water swimmers are billboards of healthy lifestyles with a fine balance between family and work, competition and fitness.
+From 20-somethings to great grandfathers, the swimmers are billboards of healthy lifestyles with a fine balance between family and work, competition and fitness.

-If we could magically create the optimal male open water swimmer, what characteristics, physical features, and innate talents would be involved?“
+If there were an opportunity to magically create the perfect male open water swimmer, what characteristics, physical features, and innate talents would be involved?

 The epitome of the perfect open water swimmer would be able to swim well in cold water, warm water, rough water, tranquil water, in the night and under the tropical sun.
 He could excel in both short ocean swims with heavy surf and in long marathon swims across channels.
 He could perform well in elite competitions as well as plan and complete unprecedented swims in uncharted waters.